-An acuator on an engine is a component that is controls and moves a mechanism or system, for example by closing a valve.
-In simple terms, it is a moves something, in the hope it will create an effect.
+An acuator on an engine is a component that controls and moves a mechanism or system, for example by closing a valve.
+In simple terms, it moves something, in the hope it will create an effect.

 When you apply load to a diesel engine, the actuator reacts by allowing more fuel into the engine, to try to maintain its speed.
 When you remove load, the actuator restricts the fuel, again to maintain the speed.